XiaoqiLuo/XiaoqiLuo.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a research assistant in Guangzhou lab, mainly responsible for genome and transcriptome process building, algorithm comparison and optimization.
-Prior to that, I finished my master program at the University of Edinburgh, where I worked on Predicting gene-regulatory motifs from large-scale transcriptome resources (https://cei.bio.ed.ac.uk/msc_project/production/) under the supervision of [Dr Cei Abreu-Goodger](https://cei.bio.ed.ac.uk/).
+Prior to that, I finished my master program at the University of Edinburgh, where I worked on Predicting gene-regulatory motifs from large-scale transcriptome resources (https://cei.bio.ed.ac.uk/msc_project/production/) under the supervision of Dr Cei Abreu-Goodger (https://cei.bio.ed.ac.uk/).
 My research interests focus on the use and optimization of bioinformatics tools to analyze and integrate multi-omics NGS data to extract transcriptional regulatory and motif information.
 I am also interested in molecular typing of cancer, immune microenvironment and integrated multi-omics analysis, which was my research topic during my undergraduate studies.

 {style="text-align: justify;"}